“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 > Leave all loved ones on great emotional terms.

-Any suggestions?
-We mss something?
-Please let us know at: GSH (at) GlobalScavengerHunt (dot) com
+Please let us know at GSH @ GlobalScavengerHunt dot com